alexandr-g/alex-blog/content/posts/2020-04-09/index.md

 ---
-title: 'Taking control of your data while migrating from Wunderlist to Joplin'
+title: 'Migrating tasks and notes from Wunderlist to Joplin'
 date: '2020-04-09'
 author: 'alex'
 category: 'tech'